unisonweb/unisonweb-org/src/data/docs/commands.md

 Use `copy.patch foo bar` to copy a [patch](#patch) from `foo` to `bar`

+## `debug.clear-cache`

+Used for clearing the UCM cache of previous test or watch expression runs.

 ## `delete`

 Use `delete foo` to remove a term or type named `foo` from the current namespace